ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

   -t watson-nlp-container:v1
 ```
 ### 1.1 Run the server locally
-Use the following command to start the server on machine.
+Use the following command to start the server on your local machine.
 ```
 docker run -p 8085:8085 watson-nlp-container:v1
 ```